DETAILED ACTION

 The prior art of record neither anticipates nor renders obvious the combination of:

-generating, in response to a user activated link, data defining a graphical user interface for a cash advance application; receiving, from a client device, a cash advance request for a cash advance, wherein one or more inputs included in the cash advance request were received through input fields displayed within the graphical user interface displayed on a display of the client device; retrieving information associated with a requester of the cash advance based at least in part on one or more inputs included in the cash advance request; identifying a financial account based at least in part on the information associated with the requester of the cash advance information in the cash advance request; analyzing the cash advance request based at least in part on transactions of the financial account and the information associated with the requester of the cash advance; determining a maximum amount to offer as the cash advance based at least on analyzing transactions of the financial account; assigning a score to the cash advance request based at least on analyzing the cash advance request transactions of the financial account; and sending, to the client device and in response to determining that the score exceeds a threshold score, a cash advance response that comprises the maximum amount to offer.
+generating, in response to a user activated link, data defining a graphical user interface for a cash advance application; receiving, from a client device, a cash advance request for a cash advance, wherein one or more inputs included in the cash advance request were received through input fields displayed within the graphical user interface displayed on a display of the client device; retrieving information associated with a requester of the cash advance based at least in part on one or more inputs included in the cash advance request; identifying a financial account based at least in part on the information associated with the requester of the cash advance from the one or more inputs included in the cash advance request; assigning a score to the cash advance request based at least on analyzing the cash advance request, transactions of the financial account, and the information associated with the requester of the cash advance; and sending, to the client device and in response to determining that the score exceeds a threshold score, a cash advance response.

 Conclusion